Alok-2004/Wind_energy_converter/README.md

 2. **Model Training:** Use the model training notebook to train machine learning models on the prepared datasets.
 3. **Evaluation:** Use the evaluation notebook to evaluate the performance of trained models and make predictions on new data.

-## Requirements
-- Python 3.x
-- Jupyter Notebook
-- Pandas
-- NumPy
-- Scikit-learn
-- [insert any other libraries or dependencies]

-## License
-[insert license information]

-## Acknowledgements
-- [insert any acknowledgements or credits]